MasterIsuru/dynamic-validation-app/README.md

 ### 2. Thoughts and insights:

-- I have implemented the required validations for following field types ('number' , 'string', 'date').
+- I have implemented the required validations for following field types. (boolean is skipped because it has only one value)
+  - number
+  - string
+  - date
 - The input must begin with a capital letter.
 - The input must match a specific pattern (e.g., an email format).
 - The input must not contain any special characters.